englercj/harvest-engine/docs/he_project_kdl/nodes/optimize_node.md

 ## Arguments

 1. (string) - Required.
 The optimization level to set.
 Valid values are:
+    * `default` - Use the toolset's default behavior.
+This is the default value.
     * `debug` - Disable all optimizations, but with debugger support passes.
     * `off` - Disable all optimization passes.
     * `balanced` - Enable balanced optimizations.